BestTimesToVisit.com Logo

 When's the absolute best time to visit Mexico to avoid the crowds but still enjoy great weather?

-For a sweet spot balancing good weather and fewer crowds, aim for the shoulder seasons: April to May and September to October.
-You'll miss the peak winter rush and the intense summer heat, plus you'll often find better deals on flights and accommodations.
-Just be aware that September can still bring some rain, especially on the coasts, but it usually passes quickly.
+For a sweet spot balancing sunshine and fewer people, aim for the shoulder seasons: April to May or September to October.
+You'll dodge the peak winter tourist rush and the intense summer heat, plus you'll often find better deals on flights and accommodations.
+Just be aware that September and October can still see some rain, especially in the southern regions, but it's usually in short, refreshing bursts.

 How many days do you need in Mexico?